polaris-MCRT/POLARIS/tools_basic/quickstart.md

 ```bash
 git clone https://github.com/polaris-MCRT/POLARIS.git
 ```
-HINT: It is recommended to clone the repository into the home directory.
+**HINT**: It is recommended to clone the git repository into the home directory.
 If downloaded from the homepage, extract the zip file into the home directory via:
 ```bash
 unzip -q POLARIS-master.zip -d ~/